+

 - Once you have added all relevant credits, click the Search for Matches button.

-- Look at the Matches, Miss, and Maybe columns.
+- Look at the Matches, Miss, and Maybe tabs.
 All Matches are credits that have been approved for transfer into UMD.
 All Misses are credits that have not been approved for transfer into UMD.

 - If any credits come back as Maybe, click the Request Information button and send your results to Admissions.
-A UMD admissions counselor will respond to your inquiry and initiate the review of the Maybe courses.
+A UMD admissions counselor will respond to your inquiry and initiate a review of the Maybe courses.
 These are courses that have not previously been reviewed at UMD; you will receive a direct email when a transfer decision is made on each Maybe course.

 +